Novel inspired by pandemic worry wins Waterstones Children’s Book Prize

 Kim Hillyard’s Gretel The Wonder Mammoth won in the category for illustrated books, which encourages children to embrace their feelings as they follow the story of the last woolly mammoth on earth.

-Lincolnshire-based author Hannah Gold took home the prize in 2022 for The Last Bear – an Arctic adventure tale with an environmental message.
+Last year’s overall winner was Hannah Gold’s debut novel The Last Bear, an Arctic adventure tale with an environmental message.

-It tells the story of April, who accompanies her researcher father to Bear Island, where she is told polar bears no longer live.
-April soon discovers this isn’t quite true when she stumbles across Bear, who is starving and in dire need of help – so she goes on an epic journey to save him.

-Levi Pinfold’s illustrations are dreamy, and legendary children’s author Sir Michael Morpurgo deemed the book “unforgettable”.